 Instructions

-- Add the tomato paste and mix in.
-Place the plum tomatoes in a bowl and squish them to break with your fingers.
-Add to the saucepan along with 3 cups of vegetable stock if using no-boil noodles, and 2 cups of stock if using regular noodles that have been cooked.
-Stir well, bring to a boil.
+- Place the plum tomatoes in a bowl and squish them to break with your fingers.
+Add to the skillet along with tomato paste and two cups of vegetable stock.

-- Make the ricotta cheese.
-Place cashews in a food processor with all ingredients.
-Process for a couple of minutes until fairly smooth.
+- Process for a couple of minutes until smooth.
+Set aside.

-- Cook lasagna noodles.
-Cook lasagna noodles according to package directions until al dente but not mushy.
-If you use no boil noodles you don't have to cook them first.
+- Cook lasagna noodles according to package directions until al dente but not mushy.
+You can skip this step if using no-boil noodles.

 - Preheat the oven to 400 degrees Fahrenheit/205 degrees Celsius.